acbsp/bonafide.guru/en/contents.rst

 Prabhupada in the beginning had a big progress in their spiritual lives.
 Some of them bared even severe punishment from demonic government for their sincere wish to serve Krishna and His Representative.
-But from the moment they have stopped to chante *pranama* to Srila Prabhupada and sincerely serve Him, accepting protection of unauthorized gurus the flow of Grace from Srila Prabhupada discontinued.
+But from the moment they have stopped to chante *pranama* to |SP| and sincerely serve Him, accepting protection of unauthorized gurus the flow of Grace from |SP| discontinued.
 Thereafter they remained at a level of realization of their spiritual adolescence even regardless their “brahmanic” initiations and seemingly "wide knowledge" in the field of philosophy.
 It is said in Padma Purana: